mgblackwater/stevekinney.net/content/courses/testing/differences-between-jest-and-vitest.md

 Vitest, by comparison, is a smoother onboarding if you're _already_ in the Vite ecosystem.
 The same way Jest “just works” for React, Vitest “just works” for Vite-powered projects.
 Configuration’s simple, the syntax is almost identical to Jest (so anyone making the switch won’t feel like they’ve been dropped into a foreign country), and it’s very lightweight in terms of setup.

 Set up Vite already?
 Then you’re like 90% of the way there.
-It’s like Vitest sidled up to you at the coffee shop and quietly said: “Hey... no big deal, but... wanna test this?"
+It’s like Vitest sidled up to you at the coffee shop and quietly said: “Hey… no big deal, but… wanna test this?"

 ---